emintz/ArduinoLib/RTOSAid/README.md

 * Supports minimal heap use by providing classes that allocate storage statically instead of via `new` or `malloc`.
 Users must provide storage to some of these classes.
-* (In progress) Supports efficient heap use by providing classes that automatically manage storage via ```new``` and ```delete```.
+* Supports efficient heap use by providing classes that automatically manage storage via ```new``` and ```delete```.
-* Short functions: logic is short, simple, and fits on a single printed page.
+* Short functions: logic is short and simple.
+Most functions occupy a single printed page.
 * Does not recurse to minimize the chance of stack overflow
 * Each class does one thing well: RTOSAid classes have few, if any options.
 For example, the RTOSAid messasge queue is FIFO even though the FreeRTOS also supports
   LIFO.
-If LIFO or deques are needed, we will implement them in separate classes..
+If LIFO or deques are needed, we will implement them in separate classes.
 * Type safety: APIs are designed to minimize the risk of type errors, to ensure that functions only receive values of expected types.
+The library provides templates where appropriate.

-Note that classes that allocate heap storage have names that end in ```H```.
+Note that classes that allocate heap storage have names that end in `H`.
-For example, the static memory-oriented task class is named ```TaskWithAction``` and its heap-oriented counterpart is named ```TaskWithActionH```.
+For example, the static memory-oriented task class is named `TaskWithAction` and its heap-oriented counterpart is named `TaskWithActionH`.
+See the `TaskWithAction` and `TaskWithActionH` documentation for more detail.

-In the author's experience, the presence of "do everything" classes limits a library's usefulness.
+In the author's experience, "do everything" classes limit a library's usefulness.
 Designers cannot anticipate their users' future needs, so over time, large, multifunction classes lose their usefulness.
 Hence, each class in the RTOSAid library performs one and only one a basic function.
 The classes are designed for